digital-loukoum/bunker/README.md

 console.log(decode(encoded36)) // print 36
 ```

-Note that you could use `debunker` instead of the compiled `decode` function but the last one is slightly faster since it already knows the schema of the value to decode.
+Note that you could use `debunker` instead of the compiled `decode` function, but `decode` is slightly faster since it already knows the schema of the value to decode.

 ### Naked encoding